He Married Rich, But Chose To Be A Carpenter

 Taking a break from sharpening his tools, Ram subconsciously runs his thumb over his wedding band and chuckles.

-Within a week of finding out that the couple were dating, Lovely’s parents sat her down and issued an ultimatum: they were to get married, or never speak to each other ever again.
+Within a week of finding out that the couple were dating, her parents sat her down and issued an ultimatum: they were to get married or never speak to each other ever again.

-Needless to say, Lovely’s parents flipped out after hearing the couple’s decision, threatening to stop supporting her financially.
-Unbeknownst to Ram, Lovely came from an affluent family.
+Needless to say, her parents flipped out after hearing the couple’s decision, threatening to stop supporting her financially.
+Unbeknownst to Ram, she came from an affluent family.

-But Lovely didn’t care.
-She was prepared to give it all up, and had savings.
+But she didn’t care.
+She was prepared to give it all up and had savings.
 She was also working at Esprit while waiting for news about her teaching position from the Ministry of Education.

-When Ram subsequently went to Lovely’s home for the first time to meet her parents and ask for her hand in marriage, the penny dropped.
+When Ram subsequently went to her home for the first time to meet her parents and ask for her hand in marriage, the penny dropped.

 “I remember the lift doors opening directly into the house and just being shocked at how their living room was almost twice the size of my entire flat.
 I’m pretty sure her parents thought I was just after their money, but only then did I realise they were rich.”

 At that point, the extent of his girlfriend’s sacrifice finally dawned on him.
-She was going from riches to rags.
-From Rolex to Casio (and a fake one at that).
+She was going from riches to rags; from Rolex to Casio (and a fake one at that).
 Just as before, the couple took time to think long and hard about their decision.
-Two weeks later, Lovely once again said yes.
+Two weeks later, she said yes once again.

 Knowing that he’d probably never meet a woman like that ever again, Ram got down on one knee and popped the question.
 For the third time, she said yes.

-They signed up for a solemnisation date in secret and Ram went back to working for Cisco since it was his term break.
+They signed up for a solemnisation date in secret, and Ram returned to work for Cisco since it was his term break.
 At the same time, he applied for a leave of absence from school to sort his personal life out.

-Coincidentally, Lovely also began her contract teaching at a nearby secondary school.
-Both drawing salaries, they moved in together after finding a room for rent in Pasir Ris for $1000 a month.
+Coincidentally, she also began her contract teaching at a nearby secondary school.
+Both were drawing salaries, and they moved in together after finding a room for rent in Pasir Ris for $1000 a month.

-7 months after they first started dating, Ram and Lovely became man and wife in a simple and intimate ceremony.
-The guestlist read like your average tweet.
+Seven months after they first started dating, they became man and wife in a simple and intimate ceremony.
+The guest list reads like your average tweet.
 Just twenty-two of their family members and closest friends.
 Total.

 While the couple had savings, they didn’t see the point of unnecessary extravagance.